analog-nico/serve-spa/README.md

 - v1.0.0 (upcoming)
     - **Breaking Change**: Added explicit HEAD request handling
     - Fixed beforeAll hook to only get called when a template is served
-    - Better cache suppresion by removing the ETag header
+    - Better cache suppression by removing the ETag header
     - Updated dependencies
 - v0.3.0 (2015-09-18)
     - Added beforeAll hook